jordisassoon/S2S_MT/README.md

 The source speech in the 21 source languages is crowd-sourced human volunteer recordings from the Common Voice project [5], totalling 1153 hours.
 The translation speech in English is synthesized using state-of-the-art TTS systems.
 All the translation speech is in a single canonical speaker’s voice, totalling 719 hours.
 Despite being synthetic, the speech is highly natural, clean, and consistent in speaking style.

-We had to combine the CVSS and the Common Voice datasets to get the whole speech to speech corpus.
-Since both of them are available on Hugging Face with the same structure, we could easily load them.
-We then had to join the source and target files by their file names to have a big dataset with inputs, translaions and transcriptions.
+We had to combine the CVSS and the Common Voice datasets, by joining them on the file names, to get the whole speech to speech corpus.
+Both of them are available on Hugging Face with the same structure, but we didn't have enough space to load both datasets.
+To overcome this problem, we decided to download CVSS and iterate through Common Voice thanks to the hugging face's 'streaming' parameter.

+- load CVSS as a Dataset with hugging face
+- load Common Voice as an Iterable Dataset (in streaming mode) with hugging face
+- to run the model : Iterate *batch_size* times through Common Voice and save the data in a tensor.
+Find the targets in CVSS and save them in a tensor.
+Run the model on the batch and print the scores.
+Save the scores in a list.
+Redo until end of the dataset.

 -> organization and analysis ?